-As a money services business, you have to take the following measures to ascertain the identity of individuals or to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions outlined in subsection 4.2.
+As an accountant or accounting firm, you have client identification obligations when you engage in the activities described at the beginning of section 2.
+You have to take the following measures to ascertain the identity of individuals or to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions in subsection 4.2.

-Subsections 4.3 and 4.5 explain the need to ascertain the identity of an individual when they conduct a large cash transaction, certain transactions of \$3,000 or more, or a remittance or transmission of \$1,000 or more.
+Subsections 4.3 to 4.5 explain the need to ascertain the identity of an individual when an event triggers the requirement.
 In these events, you must ascertain the identity of an individual, unless an exception applies as explained below.
-Also, if you suspect that the transaction is related to a money laundering or terrorist financing offence, you must file a suspicious transaction report, as explained in section 4.4.

-Refer to section 3 for information about record keeping requirements that may be associated to the events triggering identification requirements.
+See section 3 for information about record keeping requirements that may be associated to the events triggering identification requirements.